ongres/stackgres/doc/content/en/05-postgres-administration/01-local-connection-and-the-postgres-util-sidecar/_index.md

 ## Access to postgres-util sidecar

-First we'll check the if the container is present in the pods, for these example we have a cluster of three pods:
+First we'll check the if the container is present in the pods, for these example we have a cluster named stackgres, composed of three pods and installed in the default namespace:

-`kubectl get pods -n default -l app=StackGres,cluster=true`
+`kubectl get pods -n default -l app=StackGresCluster,cluster=true`

 output: